 Visit Barnsley

-Our town centre has been awarded Purple Flag status for four consecutive years.
+Our town centre has been awarded Purple flag status for five consecutive years.
 This means it offers an entertaining, diverse, safe and enjoyable night out.

 We want everyone who visits Barnsley to enjoy what our town has to offer.
 This is why we take safety very seriously, especially in the evening and night-time.